 For example, a fishermen captures monsters from the bottom of the sea.
 The chamber has the feel of a grotto.
 The message is that humankind is in the hands of celestial powers.

-Practical Information & Tips for Visiting Te Palace in Mantua:
+Practical Guide & Tips for Visiting Te Palace in Mantua:

 Address: Viale Te, 13, 46100 Mantova MN, Italy